Hyperion-21/pokecards_plus/README.md

 ## STATUS:
 Gen 3 is complete!

-Gen 4 isn't!
+Gen 4 is complete!

 Gen 5 isn't!

-Gen 6 isn't!
+Gen 6 is complete!

 Gen 7 is complete!